lcsavb/kupzefis/README.md

 A simple CLI program to automate kernel and initramfs creation and instalation.
 I've coded it to use it in my gentoo's box running on a zfs root and booting by efistub.

+### Quick start
+1) Clone the repository

+2) python kupzefis.py [options]

+If no kernel version is selected, the currently selected version is choosen.

 ### Options
   --mountpoint TEXT  Selects efi boot partition mount directory, e.g. /efi